ShMcK/WebpackAngularDemos/Part1/README.md

 alert('hot-loaded!');
 ```

 It updates amazingly fast.
 Again, unlike Gulp or Grunt, Webpack only needs to re-compile the module that changed.

-This might not be important to you now, but as your project grows in size & complexity it becomes increasingly useful.
+Targeted reloading might not be important to you now, but as your project grows in size & complexity it becomes increasingly useful.

 ### Quick Start